Abdullah-404/WhetherConverter/README.md

 ## WeatherConverter

 Weather converter is a web based application developed with .Net core api and Angular front end framework.
+This project is developed with .net core 3.1 SDK and Angular 11.

 ## Features